jpotapova/Metasite-FE-task/README.md

 - Open Sans
 - FontAwesome

-Download the design files from [here](https://contactify-api.herokuapp.com/api/download/design).
+Download the design files from this repository (/design).

 ### JS
 Display contact list from the API (documentation can be found [here](https://contactify-api.herokuapp.com/docs)).